 It’s true that some may have problems with visual perception, or

-visual processing.
+.
 That means the brain has trouble recognizing details in images and processing what the eyes are seeing.
 Those challenges can make reading difficult.
 But they’re not a part of dyslexia.

 Myth #6: Kids who don’t speak English can’t have dyslexia.

 Fact: Dyslexia exists all over the world and in all languages.
 But it often takes longer to pick up on reading issues in kids who are bilingual than in their peers.
 That may be due to teachers and parents thinking these kids are struggling because they’re learning a new language.